 30 Who is the decision maker in the court?
 Is a jury trial available to hear tax disputes?

-Swiss administrative courts (eg, the Federal Administrative Court and the Federal Supreme Court) usually sit as a panel of three or five judges.
-The cantonal legislations are relevant for the composition of the cantonal courts.
+Swiss courts usually sit as a panel of three or five judges, depending on the applicable federal or cantonal legislation.
 Swiss legislation does not provide for jury trials.